Everything You Need to Know about the Monument Valley Scenic Drive

 Driving the Scenic Loop at Monument Valley

 So what is it like driving through Monument Valley?
 The descent into the valley was rather steep but after that, it was pretty much a piece of cake.
 The roads through unpaved were pretty smooth and were not a problem for any of the cars driving through.
 Driving through Monument Valley was unlike anything I’ve experienced before.
 The buttes and mesas raising out of the ground positively look prehistoric.
 At every turn I expected a dinosaur to pop out at us.
+The only place similar place I have been is driving and hiking Red Rock Canyon in Las Vegas.

 Favorite Monument Valley Scenic Drive View Points